qian-o/WinUI.Dock/README.md

     - **CreateNewDocument**: Event triggered when restoring the layout.
     - **CreateNewGroup**: Event triggered when dragging a Document to a specified target.
     - **CreateNewWindow**: Event triggered when dragging a Document outside the window.
+    - **ActiveDocumentChanged**: Event triggered when the active Document changes.
     - **ClearLayout, SaveLayout, LoadLayout**: Clear layout, save layout, load layout.

 - **Document**: Document.